wso2/identity-apps/modules/theme/README.md

-Theme and font for web components of Ballerina Tools.
+Theme and fonts for WSO2 Identity Server Web Apps